reekoheek/viper/README.md

 Q: How do I update or delete my post?
 A: Please, you can do it in Entries tab.

-Q: Why the avatar is not shown as I expected?
+Q: Why the avatar didn't shown as I expected?
 A: You have to create a Gravatar ID by your email address in Author configuration.

-Q: Why some elements not rendered well?
+Q: Why some elements doesn't rendered well?
 A: Composer update may help.
 But if the error still ocured, you may assign an issue.
 I'll fix as fast as I can.

 Q: How can I change theme?